 Patients now receive services at Elica’s three clinic locations – Arden Arcade, Midtown and West Sacramento – and from our mobile clinic, … More

 Family Health Centers of San Diego (FHCSD) is the lead agency for the San Diego Health Care for the Homeless Project.
 This HCH Project serves the entire county of San Diego through a network of community health clinics, community based support services and partnerships with other social service agencies, and homeless providers.… More

 JWCH Institute is an FQHC Medical Provider of Comprehensive Homeless Health Care Services, located in Downtown (Skid Row) Los Angeles.… More

-Dedicated to transforming the health and well-being of low-income and immigrant residents through compassionate care, self-sufficiency and community participation La Maestra Community Health Centers has grown into an award-winning health organization that serves on average 200 low-income residents a day and has treated an estimated 65,000 patients since 1990.
-(In 2005, La Maestra reported 85,000 visits from its patients).
+Dedicated to transforming the health and well-being of low-income and immigrant residents through compassionate care, self-sufficiency and community participation La Maestra (Spanish for “the teacher”) has grown into an award-winning health organization that served 47,866 patients and provided 187,623 clinic visits in 2017.

 The Los Angeles Christian Health Centers (LACHC) is a Christian non-profit organization that was founded by the Los Angeles Mission in 1996.
 The clinic provides comprehensive medical, dental and mental health care to homeless and uninsured individuals in the Skid Row area of Los Angeles and Boyle Heights.
 The clinic is open Monday through Friday.… More